seanedwards/seanedwards.github.io/_posts/2014-01-16-ides-lambda-coercion.md

 [^2]: [The Scala Language Specification](http://www.scala-lang.org/docu/files/ScalaReference.pdf) &sect; 5.3.1

-[^3]: Unlike many other statically typed languages, Ides allows functions to be overloaded by return type, and uses coersion rules to disambiguate between otherwise identical methods.
+[^3]: Unlike many other statically typed languages, Ides allows functions to be overloaded by return type, and uses coercion rules to disambiguate between otherwise identical methods.
 This allows `CoerceTo[T]` to be implemented for multiple types of `T`.